-in the past (Ahlerup and Olsson, 2012; Michalopoulos, 2012; Giuliano and Nunn, 2013; Fenske, 2014).
-Thus, it sheds light on the origins of a fundamental driver of economic development in the pre-industrial and contemporary eras (Smith, 1776).
-Additionally, by unveiling the complementarities between population and the environment the analysis bridges the gap between the literature that focuses on their independent roles in shaping long-run development (Michalopoulos, 2012; Alesina et al., 2013; Ashraf and Galor, 2013b; Galor and Özak, 2016; Giuliano and Nunn, 2016).
+First, this research contributes to the literature studying societal attributes in the past (Ahlerup and Olsson, 2012; Michalopoulos, 2012; Giuliano and Nunn, 2013; Fenske, 2014).
+In particular, it sheds light on the origins of a fundamental driver of economic development in the pre-industrial and contemporary eras (Smith, 1776).
+Given the persistence of culture, institutions, human capital and technology, and their effect on development, the findings suggest a novel potential source of economic development (Diamond, 1997; Glaeser et al., 2004; Acemoglu et al., 2005; Nunn, 2008; Alesina et al., 2013; Ashraf and Galor, 2013b; Michalopoulos and Papaioannou, 2013; Spolaore and Wacziarg, 2013; Depetris-Chauvin, 2014; Galor and Özak, 2016; Andersen et al., 2016).
+Indeed, as shown in Figure 1, there exists a strong positive association between an ethnicity's pre-modern level of economic specialization and its contemporary level of economic development.10 Additionally, by unveiling the complementarities between population and the environment the analysis bridges the gap between the literature that focuses on their independent roles in shaping long-run development (Michalopoulos, 2012; Alesina et al., 2013; Ashraf and Galor, 2013b; Galor and Özak, 2016; Giuliano and Nunn, 2016).

-Second, this research contributes to the literature on the effects of diversity on economic development, which has previously been explored using various measures of genetic, ethnic, cultural, and religious diversity (Easterly and Levine, 1997; Alesina et al., 2003; Desmet et al., 2012, 2015; Ashraf and Galor, 2013a,b; Arbatli et al., 2013; Cook, 2015; Alesina et al., 2016).
+Second, this research contributes to the literature on the effects of diversity on economic development, which has previously been explored using various country-level measures of genetic, ethnic, cultural, and religious diversity (Easterly and Levine, 1997; Alesina et al., 2003; Desmet et al., 2012, 2015; Ashraf and Galor, 2013a,b; Arbatli et al., 2013; Cook, 2015; Alesina et al., 2016).
 Although economic theory suggests that higher diversity should be beneficial for productivity and, thus, development, due to larger complementarities between agents, the empirical evidence on the benefits of diversity is sparse.
 In fact, most of the existing empirical evidence, which is based on country-level measures of diversity, suggests that diversity adversely affects contemporary social cohesiveness, trust and development.
-In contrast to this literature, this paper establishes a positive effect of diversity on a key driver of economic development.
+In contrast to this literature, this paper documents a positive effect of intra-ethnic diversity on a key driver of economic development.